Tlappas-23/College-Basketball-Prospect-Evaluation/README.md

-# NCAA to NBA Stick Probability Modeling Pipeline and Dashboard
+# NCAA → NBA Stick Probability Model (2025)

+This project develops a reproducible machine learning pipeline that estimates the probability an NCAA player will **stick** in the NBA.
+A player is considered to have “stuck” if they:

+- Achieve a **Combined Metric ≥ 5**, and
+- Play **2+ NBA seasons** averaging **15+ MPG**

+All predictive inputs come strictly from **NCAA statistics and attributes**.
+No draft position, NBA performance, team context, or post-college information is used as a feature.

+---

 ## 1. Project Overview

-This project develops a reproducible machine learning pipeline that estimates the probability that an NCAA player will “stick” in the NBA.
-A player is defined as having "stuck" if they achieve a Combined Metric of 5 or higher and average at least 15 minutes per game in two or more NBA seasons.

-All model inputs come strictly from NCAA production and player attributes.
-No draft information or NBA performance data is used as a predictive feature.

-The final system includes the following components:
+The full pipeline includes:

-1. Clean and standardized data assembly
+- Clean and standardized NCAA player data
-2. Strict temporal train/test split (train ≤ 2022, test ≥ 2023)
+- Strict **temporal split** (Train ≤ 2022, Test 2023–2025)
-3. Median imputation applied before SMOTE
+- Median imputation
-4. SMOTE oversampling to correct class imbalance
+- SMOTE oversampling (training only)
-5. XGBoost classifier tuned for recall stability
+- Tuned XGBoost classifier
-6. Selection of the seven strongest predictive features
+- Feature selection using LASSO
-7. Deployment in an interactive Dash dashboard
+- Deployment via an interactive dashboard (Streamlit)

+The goal is to identify college profiles that historically translate to long-term NBA rotation value.

 ---

-## 2. The Final Seven Feature Model
+## 2. Final Feature Set (13 Features)

-The final predictive model uses the following seven features:
+The final production model uses the following features:

-1. FTA_per40
+- FTA_per40
-2. FT_per40
+- FT_per40
-3. NBA_Ready_Score_100
-4. Def_Impact
+- Def_Impact
-5. BLK_percent
+- BLK_percent
-6. Box_Production_peak
+- Box_Production_peak
-7. PER_peak
+- PER_peak

-The feature **NBA_Ready_Score_100** is a composite index derived from weighted components:
+- DRB_percent
+- PER_improvement
+- FG_per40
+- NBA_Ready_Score_v2_100
+- 2P_per40
+- WS
+- FT_rate

+### NBA_Ready_Score_v2_100 Components

+A weighted developmental composite built from:

-- Two_Way_Impact_peak (0.80)
+- Two_Way_Impact_peak
-- BPM_peak (0.70)
+- BPM_peak
-- Class Numeric (–0.65)
+- Class Numeric
-- Conf_Strength (0.60)
+- Conf_Strength
-- BPM_improvement (–0.54)
+- BPM_improvement
-- TOV_per40 (0.49)
+- TOV_per40
-- WS40_peak (–0.48)
+- WS40_peak

-No draft position or round is incorporated at any stage.
+All weights are derived from LASSO coefficient magnitudes.

 ---

 ## 3. Stick Metric Definition

-The "Stick" Metric is a pace- and usage-adjusted impact formula that applies the following per-event weights:
+The model is trained on a custom **NBA Stick Metric**, with per-event weights:

 - FGM: 1.5
 - FGA: 1